heikela/DDPG-Reacher/README.md

 The environment is considered solved when the agent achieves an average score of +30 over 100 consecutive episodes.
 By convention we say the agent solved the environment on the timestep N if timesteps N + 1 to N + 100 are the ones whose average first reaches this goal.

 The environment was provided in two different versions.
-One for training an agent in parallel in several environments, and the other one for training a single agent in a single environmebt.
-In this project, we train multiple agents according to the population based training method, but still use the single-agent environments because we are not really training one agent in multiple envioronments - each agent in the population is potentially very different from each other.
+One for training an agent in parallel in several environments, and the other one for training a single agent in a single environment.
+In this project, we train multiple agents using approaches from the [population based training method](https://arxiv.org/abs/1711.09846), but still use the single-agent environments because we are not really training one agent in multiple environments - each agent in the population is potentially very different from each other.

 The project instructions give two different ways to evaluate when the environment is solved, corresponding to the cases where an agent is trained using one environment or multiple parallel ones.
 Becauase the approach taken here, multiple independent agents training effectively in parallel, isn't an exact match to either case, we evaluate it both ways: 1) determining after how many episodes any one of the agents reaches the solution threshold, and 2) evaluating when the population of agents, taken together (which makes sense if we view the population as a meta-agent) reach an average performance over 100 episodes (for each agent in the population) that reaches the solution threshold.